scala-network/GUI-miner/README.md

 - [Fireice](https://github.com/fireice-uk/xmr-stak) for his precious help
 - [Stellite](https://github.com/stellitecoin/GUI-miner) for creating the 1st version of this GUI miner
+- [TurtleCoin](https://github.com/turtlecoin/turtlecoin) for pushing the limits of Cryptonote
 - [BLOC Developers](https://github.com/furiousteam/BLOC) for the great work

 ## **Contribute**